Branch Bocock: Coaching career

 Although official records give Bocock credit only for coaching the Georgia Bulldogs football team in 1908, he also coached the last three games of Georgia's 1907 season.
 In 1907, Georgia head football coach Bull Whitney was caught in a controversy over the revelation that there were at least four paid professionals on the Georgia and Georgia Tech teams during the game played that year.
 As a result, Georgia removed all known ringers from its team and Whitney was forced to resign, handing the coaching duties over to Bocock for the last three games.
 Georgia was 2–1 in those three games.

 At VPI, Bocock was the team's first true professional coach and the first head football coach to receive a full-time salary.

 Later life

-Bocock died at the age of 62 on May 25, 1946 at his home in Blackstone, Virginia.
+Bocock died at the age of 62 on May 25, 1946, at his home near Blackstone, Virginia.